Master of Library & Information Science Admissions

 By submitting the email address and name of your reference in the application, you enable the application to send information about electronic submission of their references letters.
 A form is also built into the reference submission system.
 For your reference, you can see a sample of the recommendation form provided by Graduate Studies.

-The writing sample will show your readiness for graduate-level writing.
+The application essay will show your readiness for graduate-level writing.
 Please discuss the following questions based on your exploration of the Kent State iSchool website, as well as your own reflection on your academic abilities, experiences, and personal qualities.
 You are welcome to add comments from supplemental research and readings (please cite in American Psychological Association [APA] style), observations, and experience.
 Your essay should be fewer than 1000 words and formatted in APA style.
 Please be sure that any essay content that is not your own original thoughts is properly attributed.

 - At the School of Information, we highly value interdisciplinary synergy with regard to faculty research and teaching, our students, and our contributions to the library and information science profession.
 As you consider this, answer the following questions in your writing sample.